sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 To make the analysis run faster, you can de-select the GO pathways (biological processes, molecular function and cellular compartment)

+**For your own analyses, you should consider analysing these categories.
+We are only de-selecting them here to make things run quicker**

 <img src="media/genetrail_setup.PNG"/>

 After a short wait, you will be able to view and download the results.
 The tested pathways are grouped into different sources (Kegg, Reactome or Wikipathways)